The oldest public wildflower garden in the United States

 Habitat: Yellow Birch grows in many environments from moist marsh areas to uplands.
 It has adapted to landscape plantings and grows well if adequate moisture is provided.
 Full sun is best- it tolerates some shade but not deep shade.
 It can be a long-lived tree, unlike the Paper Birch.
 It does not spread from its root crown, but will re-sprout from a stump although those sprouts are usually short lived.
 It's root system is broad and shallow.
 The plant will hybridize with Paper Birch but unlike Paper Birch it is a dominant species.

 Names: The genus, Betula, is the Latin word for the birch tree.
 The species, alleghaniensis, refers to the Allegheny Mountains where the tree is prevalent.
-In the 19th Century the species was classified as B. lutea, from the Latin lutum for 'yellow'.
+In the 19th Century the species was sometimes named B. lutea, from the Latin lutum for 'yellow'.
 The name 'birch' itself is derived from an old Teutonic word.
-The author name for the plant classification - ‘Britton’ is for Nathaniel Lord Britton (1859-1934) American botanist and taxonomist, co-founder of the New York Botanical Garden, signatory of the American Code of Botanical Nomenclature and co-author with Addison Brown of Illustrated Flora of the Northern United States, Canada, and the British Possessions in 1896.
+The author name for the plant classification from 1904 - ‘Britton’ is for Nathaniel Lord Britton (1859-1934) American botanist and taxonomist, co-founder of the New York Botanical Garden, signatory of the American Code of Botanical Nomenclature and co-author with Addison Brown of Illustrated Flora of the Northern United States, Canada, and the British Possessions in 1896.

 Comparisons: The Yellow Birch has some similar characteristics to Sweet Birch, B. lenta - leaves that have a rounded to heart shaped base and 8+ pairs of lateral veins on the leaf.
 But Sweet Birch has bark that is a reddish-brown to black and the scales of its cones do not have hair on the margins.
 Other birches have leaves not usually rounded or heart-shaped at the base and have fewer than 8 lateral veins, and the scales of the cones fall away quickly rather than persist into winter.
 See leaf comparison photo below.